norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

 3. double splat parameter (at most one)
 4. block parameter (at most one)

+Actually, required parameters that appear after the splat parameter are named "post-required parameters".
+I was told this by two persons but it's pretty much un-googlable.
+The distinction does not affect the semantics in any way.

 ### Best Practices

 Put the parameters in the following order: